ryan-mcclue/unsw/comp3311/week2.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
-Constraints largely refer to uniqueness, e.g. key, unqiue, referential
+Constraints largely refer to uniqueness, e.g. key, unique, referential

-Relation is just foreign keys?
-These foreign keys are primary key?
+A foreign key can be null and duplicate

 ## SQL Modelling
 Effectively '1' will have foreign key, 'n' will be modelled by relationship table